viveksm1997/Transfer-Learning--Resnet50/README.md

 Transfer learning - resnet50 model is used as pretrain model to apply transfer learning, which gave better result with less number of epochs.

-Code along with the details if given in the notebook attached in this repository.
+Code along with the details is given in the notebook attached in this repository.